fbpx

 Yale building surrounded by trees

-Everyone who knows anything about college, even those who haven’t been, know of Yale University.
-Founded in 1701, it is the third-oldest institution of higher education in the United States and one of the nine Colonial Colleges chartered before the American Revolution.
-As one of the most prestigious private Ivy League research universities in the world, the Yale Young Global Scholars summer program would be an honor for any student to attend or take part in any of the highly lauded programs the school has to offer.
+Yale University, founded in 1701, is the third-oldest institution of higher education in the United States and one of the nine Colonial Colleges chartered before the American Revolution.
+The Yale Young Global Scholars summer program is one of the most prestigious in the world, hosted by a top Ivy League university.
+It would be an honor for any student to participate in this or any of Yale’s highly respected programs.

 What is the Yale Young Global Scholars Program?